SuiteCRM

-SuiteCRM is a free open-source Customer Relationship Management application for servers that is written in PHP.
+SuiteCRM is an open-source Customer Relationship Management application for servers written in PHP.

 It is a software fork of the popular customer relationship management (CRM) system from SugarCRM and its base is built on the last open-source SugarCRM release.
 The SuiteCRM project began when SugarCRM decided to stop the development of its open-source version.
 (Open-source CRM is often used as an alternative to proprietary CRM software from major corporations such as HubSpot, Salesforce, and Microsoft Dynamics CRM applications.)

 It was originally released on October 21, 2013, as version 7.0 and provides upgrade paths for existing SugarCRM users.
-It is a greatly extended version of SugarCRM which also contains many additional security fixes that are not available in SugarCRM.
-It has been downloaded more than 800,000 times since the original release and a community of nearly 90,000 developers and collaborators has joined the project.
+It is an extended version of SugarCRM which contains additional security fixes not available in SugarCRM.

-It has been adopted by NHS (National Health Service) England's Code4Health programme which seeks to foster open-source in the NHS in England.

 SuiteCRM comprises the last release of the SugarCRM Community Edition plus the following additional modules: